2025 Academy Awards Odds and Predictions

 Best Original Song

-Emilia Perez is not the most stable bet to win best original score, so if you don’t want to take a big chance, just bet on the movie to win best song.
-El Mal is undeniably one of the best songs in any movie I’ve seen in a whole, so it’s not surprising that it leads the way with its -125 price tag.
+Emilia Perez is not the most stable bet to win Best Original Score given its issues, so if you don’t want to take a big chance, just bet on the movie to win Best Song.
+El Mal is undeniably one of the best songs in any movie I’ve seen in a whole, so it’s not surprising that it leads the way with its -300 price tag.
+These odds have actually worsened after they were at -125 in our previous update.

 El Mal was my pick before I even really looked at this market, though, so that’s where I am staying put.